T-MAE: Temporal Masked Autoencoders for Point Cloud Representation Learning: Method

 \subsection{Temporal Masked Autoencoder Pre-training}

-Inspired by the SiamMAE~\cite{aGupta_2023_SiameseMAE} used in video understanding, we develop \emph{Temporal Masked Auto-Encoders}, namely T-MAE, for self-supervised learning on LiDAR points.
-As shown in Fig.~\ref{fig:pipeline}, the core idea is to reconstruct the present frame based on the historical and partial observations of the current frame.
+Up to this point, a two-frame framework for object detection has been set up.
+However, the transformer-based architecture is data-hungry.
+Inspired by the SiamMAE~\cite{aGupta_2023_SiameseMAE} used in video understanding, we develop \emph{Temporal Masked Auto-Encoders} (T-MAE) for self-supervised learning on LiDAR points.
+As shown in Fig.~\ref{fig:pipeline}, the core idea is to reconstruct the present frame based on a full observation of the historical frame and a partial observation of the current frame.
 In this way, the network is compelled to learn a powerful sparse representation as well as the capacity to effectively model motion.
 After the pre-training, the weights of the \ourBackbone backbone are retained for the downstream tasks.
-In the subsequent subsections, we provide a detailed elaboration of these steps.
+In the subsequent paragraphs, we elaborate on these steps.

-\paragraph{Single-frame baseline.} To perform the reconstruction pretext task, we follow the concept of the state-of-the-art SSL method GD-MAE~\cite{yang_gd-mae_2023} which operates on a single frame.
-The pipeline encompasses several key stages, including voxelization, masking, encoding, decoding, and reconstruction.
-More specifically, the initial step voxelizes a given point cloud by two linear layers and a voxel-wise average pooling.
-The voxel representation can be considered a pillar-based representation, owing to its infinite height.
-Next, masking is applied in a pillar-wise manner.
-Subsequently, the remaining visible pillars serve as input for the sparse pyramid transformer to generate high-level tokens.
-Next, the sparse tokens are transformed into a dense tensor by means of zero-padding.
-Subsequently, a series of dense convolutional layers are utilized to dilate the tokens of unmasked voxels to vacant regions.

-\paragraph{SiamWCA.} Up to this point, a common approach has been to employ a single-frame reconstruction pretext task for LiDAR points.
-However, incorporating historical frames poses a non-trivial challenge.
-One straightforward approach is to concatenate two point clouds after aligning them with ego-poses, similar to the three-frame variant of SST~\cite{lFan_2022_SST}.
-However, as shown in Fig.~\ref{fig:veh_example}, while concatenation helps to identify static objects effectively, it introduces challenges for detectors when dealing with moving objects.
-We provide quantitative results in Tab.~\ref{tab:two_frames}.
-To address this problem, we suggest learning from past data in a feature space.

-Given two frames, the previous frame is transformed to the coordinate system of the later frame by their ego-poses.
-Pose information is usually readily available in relevant datasets~\cite{pSun_2020_Waymo, nuscenes, jMao_2021_ONCE} or easily obtained by means of GPS/IMU, odometry approaches~\cite{xChen_2019_SuMa}, structure from motion (SfM) algorithms~\cite{schoenberger2016sfm, schoenberger2016mvs}, or SLAM systems~\cite{pDellenbach_2022_CT-ICP}.
-As shown in Fig.~\ref{fig:pipeline}, the full observation of the previous frame is given to the network by passing it through voxelization and encoder.
-On the contrary, the later frame goes through voxelization, masking, and encoder.
-The encoders for the two frames share weights to ensure that the features are constrained in the same space.